developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/migration/index.md

 * [RhoMobile 4.x Shared Runtime](/enterprise-browser/1-4/guide/rhomobile)

 ## Configuration
-Although the Enterprise Browser is backwards compatible with RhoElements and PocketBrowser, the configuration file `Config.xml` is not.
+Although the Enterprise Browser is backward compatible with RhoElements and PocketBrowser, the configuration file `Config.xml` is not.
 Do not attempt to use a PocketBrowser or RhoElements configuration file on an Enterprise Browser installation.

 All configuration options are available from Config.xml, which on a default installation can be located:

 * Windows: `\Program Files\EnterpriseBrowser\Config\Config.xml`